Elizabeth Warren is a fraud

 In addition, Heriot showed that the Warren study grossly inflated the number of bankruptcies having a “medical cause.”
 It did so by including all cases of “uncontrolled gambling,” “alcohol or drug addiction,” and “birth/addition of a new family member” and by including cases where relatively modest medical bills acted in combination with other debts.

 Heriot’s analysis was ignored at the time.
 In contrast to the vast amount of attention Warren’s study garnered, her response went unnoticed.
 She tells us that her attempts to discuss the matter with reporters were greeted with indifference and, in at least one case, hostility.
 One of Warren’s co-authors called Gail to ask who was paying her.
-(No one was).
+(No one was.)

 Later, as the Obamacare debate heated up, Warren updated her study.
 This time, she and her co-authors found that “using a conservative definition, 62.1 percent of all bankruptcies in 2007 were medical.”